skybuy55/CS234_NeedleManipulation/README.md

 python train_adapt.py
 ```

-To run adaptation module training on needle reaching task:
+To run End2End Visual Policy training on needle reaching task:
 First swap out the psm_env.py and the surrol_env.py with versions in the same subdirectory but with ImageObs ending.
+Then execute
 ```
 python train_end2endvisual.py
 ```